Athletic Eligibility & PIAA Forms

 - Download Eligibility Requirements Form

-- KHS Interscholastic Athletic Opportunities Disclosure Form
+- KHS Interholastic Athletic Opportunities Disclosure From 2015-16

-- KMS Interscholastic Athletic Opportunities Disclosure Form
+- KMS Interholastic Athletic Opportunities Disclosure From 2015-16

 For the purpose of this paper, eligibility is defined as being qualified to participate.
 Eligibility standards apply to Kennett High School students in grades nine through twelve who participate on athletic teams including cheer-leading squads and club sports.